Learning Outcomes

 Procedure:

-- Application notice (N244) and evidence filed and served at least 14 days before the hearing.
+- File and serve the application notice (N244), draft order, and supporting evidence at least 14 days before the hearing.

-- Respondent serves evidence at least 7 days before the hearing.
+- The respondent serves evidence in response at least 7 days before the hearing.

-- Applicant may serve reply evidence at least 3 days before the hearing.
+- The applicant may serve reply evidence at least 3 days before the hearing.

 Worked Example 1.2